• Skip to primary navigation

 Spritz on a wood cutting board with a prosecco bottle in the background.

-I’m a big Italian spritz fan, so you should also check out my Limoncello Spritz, Aperol Spritz, or Martini Royale if you also enjoy this Hugo cocktail recipe.
-Or, if you’re after more elderflower cocktails, you might also like my Elderflower Gin and Tonic or Lemon Elderflower Sour.
+I’m a big fan of Italian spritzes, so you should also check out my Limoncello Spritz or Martini Royale if you also enjoy this Hugo cocktail recipe.
+Or, if you’re after more floral cocktails, you might also like my Italicus Spritz, Elderflower Gin and Tonic, or Lemon Elderflower Sour.

 Jump to: